gmcmacran/TypeOneTypeTwoSim/type I/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-## Summary
+## Type I Summary

-Type I error rates for likelihood tests in MLTesteR are estimated via simulation.
+Asymptotic type I error rates for MLTesteR’s likelihood ratio tests are estimated via simulation.
 Calculations are based on 5,000 iterations and a sample size of 200.
 Where possible, exact tests are included for comparison.

 Most tests have a type I error rate of .05.
+Exploring each test one by one, many tests have a consistent type I rate across the entire parameter space and alternative hypotheses.
+The negative binomial and geometric distributions are exceptions.

 <img src="man/figures/README-typeOneSummary-1.png" width="100%" />